Akifbade/wms/AI-SESSION-CONTEXT.md

 Recent work completed:
 - Add photo upload functionality for shipment assignment: Upload up to 10 photos when assigning shipments to racks, display photos in rack details and shipment info
 - Fix rack status: Calculate from actual stored boxes count, add cleanup endpoint for test data
-- Add bulk QR scan: Print all rack QR codes at once with grid layout

 ### Issues Faced (if any):